cosinekitty/astronomy/source/python/README.md

 | `Airless` | No atmospheric refraction correction. |
 | `Normal` | Recommended correction for standard atmospheric refraction. |
 | `JplHorizons` | Used only for compatibility testing with JPL Horizons online tool. |

 ---

+<a name="errors"></a>
+## Error Types

+---

+<a name="BadVectorError"></a>
+### BadVectorError

+A vector magnitude is too small to have a direction in space.

+---

+<a name="EarthNotAllowedError"></a>
+### EarthNotAllowedError

+The Earth is not allowed as the celestial body in this calculation.

+---

+<a name="Error"></a>
+### Error

+Indicates an error in an astronomical calculation.

+---

+<a name="InternalError"></a>
+### InternalError

+**An internal error occured that should be reported as a bug.**

+Indicates an unexpected and unrecoverable condition occurred.
+If you encounter this error using Astronomy Engine, it would be very helpful to report it at the [Issues](https://github.com/cosinekitty/astronomy/issues) page on GitHub.
+Please include a copy of the stack trace, along with a description of how to reproduce the error.
+This will help improve the quality of Astronomy Engine for everyone!
+(Thank you in advance from the author.)

+---

+<a name="InvalidBodyError"></a>
+### InvalidBodyError

+The celestial body is not allowed for this calculation.

+---

+<a name="NoConvergeError"></a>
+### NoConvergeError

+**A numeric solver did not converge.**

+Indicates that there was a failure of a numeric solver to converge.
+If you encounter this error using Astronomy Engine, it would be very helpful to report it at the [Issues](https://github.com/cosinekitty/astronomy/issues) page on GitHub.
+Please include a copy of the stack trace, along with a description of how to reproduce the error.
+This will help improve the quality of Astronomy Engine for everyone!
+(Thank you in advance from the author.)

+---